 Once you're used to it, this is the fastest method.
 However, the yarn forming the central circle doesn't look quite as spiffy as when scrap yarn is used, because this method induces a little bit of additional torque on the yarn.
 (At least, it does when I do it.
 This could be a peculiarity of my less-than-orthodox left-handed knitting style.)
 Also, lots of people seem to have trouble figuring out how to do this, so be forewarned that it does require some thinking.

-You'll need some yarn and a circular needle which can coil twice 'round a circle (the way they're conventionally used requires that they coil only once 'round a circle).
+You'll need some yarn and a circular needle that can coil twice 'round a circle (the way they're conventionally used requires that they coil only once 'round a circle).
 Make a slip knot and slip it over one point of your needle.
 Grab the point in your right hand and hold the knot so it doesn't slide away.
 Bend the needle so that the other point is (a) pointing to the left (b) in front of the point with the slipknot (c) in front of the yarn.
 Now, using the cable instead of a piece of scrap yarn, do stranded cast-on.
 (Online instructions can be found on YouTube by Cat Bordhi---note that to be mathematically correct, you'll need to omit her last yo in order to have an odd number of stitches---or on Eunny Jang's blog.
 Printed instructions for stranded cast-on can be found in June Hemmons Hiatt's The Principles of Knitting, p.
-138; in Mary Thomas's Knitting Book, p.
+138 of the first edition; in Mary Thomas's Knitting Book, p.
 66, it's called invisible cast-on.)
 The number of stitches you cast on will be the number in the central circle of the Möbius band, which is roughly half the number of stitches on the boundary of the Möbius band.
 Pull the yarn to the front, so that it's coming toward you from behind the cable (not the point of the needle).
 This will ensure that you end up with an odd number of stitches, which is necessary for the whole seed stitch thing to work out correctly.

 What you do next depends on your handedness.
 If you're left-handed, like me, you'll turn the whole business around and knit into the slip knot.
 If you're right-handed, you'll purl into the slip knot.
 After that, continue in seed stitch (*k1p1*), always knitting/purling by slipping the needle into the side of the stitch closest to you.
 I know, that sounds silly to say---that's how we always knit/purl---but you might feel like you're putting the needle in from a funny direction or in a funny piece of the stitch.
 And you might actually be.
 Just alter your usual stitch in whatever way you have to, so that none of your stitches twist.
-(If that confuses you, I recommend reading The Principles of Knitting, pages 23-24 and 32-34, or Anna Zilboorg's Knitting for Anarchists, pages 14-22.)
+(If that confuses you, I recommend reading The Principles of Knitting, pages 23-24 and 32-34 of the first edition, or Anna Zilboorg's Knitting for Anarchists, pages 14-22.)

 Then keep going until you've reached the desired width.
 Bind off in pattern and weave in the end.
 Now go back, untie the slip knot (which may take some doing) and weave in that end in pattern as well, being careful not to leave a hole.
 If you don't remove the slip knot, it will be very easy to see where you started.